insurance for social service providers

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-Social service providers face many challenges in today’s demanding environment.
+Social service providers need specific insurance coverage to protect them from litigation as they face many challenges in today’s demanding environment.
 They are expected to provide services that meet the needs of an ever-changing population, while operating within tight budget constraints.
 In addition, they must constantly adapt their services to meet the evolving needs of the people they serve.

 The challenges faced by social service providers can be divided into three main categories: financial, operational, and societal.